ansys/pyfluent-parametric/doc/source/users_guide/parametric_workflows.rst

     proj.save()

-Saving Your Work With a Different Name
+Saving your work with a different name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The following example demonstrates how you can save your current project to a different file name: